 Edit your images

 I can tell you that editing your photo is an absolutely essential part of creating remarkable images.
 By using editing software you can easily correct any defects in your photo.
-Change contrast, lighten up shadows, decrease highlights, sharpen certain areas and apply some filters and much more.
+Change contrast, lighten up shadows, decrease highlights, sharpen certain areas apply some filters, and much more.
 Besides the well-known editing capabilities of famous software like Photoshop and Adobe Photoshop Lightroom, there are some techniques that are used to create more arty photos, such as photo bracketing to produce HDR photos.
 You may check my post about this technique HERE.
 You may also check my recommended software for HDR HERE

 List of well-known landscape art photographers

 Here is a list of some wonderful photographers and some of their photos, enjoy the show!

 Thanks for reading the article, hope you found it useful, In the case of any comments or questions, please write it down in the box below, I will answer and reply immediately.

 If you find the website interesting for you, remember to subscribe, there always be new fresh stuff for you.